Arizona solar panels: The complete guide in 2026

 Is net metering available in Arizona?

 Arizona no longer offers a state-wide net metering program.
 Instead, utilities offer a reduced benefit known as net billing.
 Your credits will be worth the avoided cost rate––less than the retail rate––which means you won't save as much on your electric bills.
-The avoided cost rate is dropping in October 2023, but if you interconnect your solar panel system before then, you'll be locked into your current rate for 10 years.
+The avoided cost rate dropped in October 2023, but if you interconnected your solar panel system before then, you are locked into your current rate for 10 years.

 A house with rooftop solar panels connected to the grid